manuelscurti/vehicle_telematics/README.md

 westernmost point on the highway (i.e., Pos = x)

 ## Goals
-**Speed Radar**: detects cars that overcome the speed limit of 90 mph **Average Speed Control**: detects cars with an average speed higher than 60 mph between segments 52 and 56 (both included) in both directions.
+-**Speed Radar**: detects cars that overcome the speed limit of 90 mph -**Average Speed Control**: detects cars with an average speed higher than 60 mph between segments 52 and 56 (both included) in both directions.
 If a car sends several reports on segments 52 or 56, the ones taken for the average speed are the ones that cover a longer distance.
-**Accident Reporter**: detects stopped vehicles on any segment.
+-**Accident Reporter**: detects stopped vehicles on any segment.
 A vehicle is stopped when it reports at least 4 consecutive events from the same position.

 ## Input